greg0ire/SonataMediaBundle/Resources/doc/reference/installation.rst

     app/console doctrine:schema:[create|update]

-If they are not already created, you need to add specific folder to allow uploads from users:
+If they are not already created, you need to add specific directories to allow uploads from users:

 .. code-block:: sh